shaack/ido/README.md

-# ido, the really working todo app for freelancers
+# ido, the really working todo app for self employed

 ## Add a field in CakePHP